Server uptime is an essential requirement for any business that offers online services.

 - Using a server cluster

-As such, using a server cluster enables you to have more content onto your website, upgrade your web application with more services, and more.
+Server clustering give you tons of room to grow by allowing you to easily scale your hosted web services.
+As such, using a server cluster enables you to have more content to your website, upgrade your web application with more services, and more.

-3 Types of Server Clusters
+3 Types of Server Clustering Server Clustering

 Based on how nodes are connected to the device that stores configuration data, server clusters fall into one of three types:

-#1.
-Single Quorum Cluster
+1. Single Quorum Cluster